Construction

 Total Units: | 33 |

-The Construction Associate in Science (A.S.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Construction Associate in Science (A.S.) degree may be obtained by completion of the required program, plus the local CRC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See CRC graduation requirements.

 Student Learning Outcomes